 - Select the accessibility features you would like to use on your device.
 If you don’t immediately see the type of feature you are looking for, try looking under general categories.
-Apple products categorize more specific feature under broader subcategories.
+Apple products categorize more specific features under broader subcategories.
 For example, “Speak Screen” is a commonly used application, and is categorized under the subheading “Speech” within accessibility features.

 For laptops using a Windows operating system:

-- Click the start menu (usually located in the bottom left hand corner of the screen, this icon looks like a four colored flag)
+- Click the start menu (usually located in the bottom left corner of the screen, this icon looks like a four colored flag)

 - Click on “Control Panel”